!The ultimate guide to traveling to Cancun Mexico!

 ↳ Private Shuttle | best option is booking a private shuttle with a recommended company such as Cancun Airport transportation service from 39 USD/65 USD round trip (up to 3 people).

-↳ Shared Shuttle | best budget option the downside is that you will have to wait for other passengers and for the drop off, especially if your hotel is the last one on the route.
+↳ Shared Shuttle | best budget option.
+The downside is that you will have to wait for other passengers and for the drop-off, especially if your hotel is the last one on the route.
 But for only 10 USD it may be worth it.
 Book it here!

 ↳ Car Rental | This is my favorite option as you can pick up your car at the airport and drop it off at the end of your vacation so you will be free to explore Cancun and its surroundings at your own pace.
 Check rates on DiscoverCars